 - The CONTENT: Is your website’s content fresh and ever-changing?
 Do visitors find new information every time they visit?
 Do you have a steady supply of educational information to share through social channels and attract new visitors to your website?
 According to HubSpot, companies that regularly blog enjoy much more traffic than those that don’t.

 - The LEAD GENERATION: A website shouldn’t be a static digital brochure.
-That was OK in 2004 but is not OK in 2017.
+That was OK in 2004 but is not OK today.
 Now visitors expect to be engaged by buying guides, white papers, calculators and other tools to empower informed decisions.
 When you offer these valuable tools, make sure you require a form completion in exchange.
 This is the key to turning your website into a lead generation machine.